next up previous [pdf]

 The residual vector has two parts, a data part $\bold r_d$ on top and a model part $\bold r_m$ on the bottom.
 The data residual should vanish except where contradictory data values happen to lie in the same place.
 The model residual is the roughened model.

 After all the definitions, we load the negative of the data into the residual.
-If a starting model $\bold m_0$ is present, then we update the data part of the residual $\bold r_d=\bold F \bold m_0 - \bold d$ and we load the model part of the residual $ \bold r_m = \bold A \bold m_0$.
-Otherwise we begin from a zero model $\bold m_0=\bold 0$ and thus the model part of the residual $\bold r_m$ is also zero.
+If a starting model $\bold m_0$ is present, then we update the data part of the residual $\bold r_d=\bold F \bold m_0 - \bold d$, and we load the model part of the residual $ \bold r_m = \bold A \bold m_0$.
+Otherwise, we begin from a zero model $\bold m_0=\bold 0$; and thus, the model part of the residual $\bold r_m$ is also zero.
 After this initialization, subroutine solver_reg() begins an iteration loop by first computing the proposed model perturbation $\Delta \bold m$ (called g in the program) with the adjoint operator:

 \begin{displaymath}